help-AY/MDEF/docs/term-2/fab-academy/04_micro-challenges.md

 initially, we discussed both 3D and 2D options, and ultimately decided to concentrate on the 2D alternative. for a basic tile decoration, we required vinyl designs that would be attached to a stencil to transfer the ceramic ink. rather than supplying pre-made patterns, stickers, or vinyls, we opted to create a grid board that would enable users to create their own distinct designs.

-based on these concepts, we determined that we wanted to delve into the modularity of DIY design. specifically, we aimed to explore how to simplify the design process
+based on these concepts, we determined that we wanted to explore the modularity of DIY design. specifically, we aimed to explore how to simplify the design process

     // design process_